pantheon-systems/documentation/source/docs/articles/frequently-asked-questions.md

 ### How does cron work with WordPress on Pantheon?

-WP-Cron, a function of WordPress, runs core specific tasks as visitors load your site.
+WordPress runs it's own internal cron-like system as visitors load your site.
 You can also use external services to schedule and create tasks, for more information see [Cron for WordPress](/docs/articles/wordpress/cron-for-wordpress).

 ### Do you support ffmpeg transcoding?